cppdocs/cppdocs.github.io/versioned_docs/version-cpp-14/algorithm/algorithm.md

 # algorithm

-Algorithm includes functions and types for certain algorithms.
+Algorithm includes functions for manipulating data.
 For example sort, which sorts things using an algorithm (for more see algorithm#std::sort)

 ---